Propa-Punam/Bitmap-algorithm/README.md

 ## 📄 License

-This project is open-source and available for modification and use in any application.
-See the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0, January 2004.
+You are free to use, modify, and distribute the project, provided you comply with the terms of the license.